jtarinelli/anime-grid/thots.md

 - probably filter out some formats, just do tv/movies?
 - need to mitigate and/or handle rate limits
     - maybe change the search to have to finish typing and press enter instead of auto loading? :/
+- do fancy graphql things
+    - type stuff with graph code gen + graphql request
+        - should the generated types be committed? : /
+    - graphql request lets you batch queries
+    - react fragments? for building the info queries?

 clue ideas
 - vas